pyth-network/pyth-crosschain/cosmwasm/README.md

 Contract terra1rhjej5gkyelw23uh22nadqlyjvtl7s5527er97 code_id successfully updated to 53227
 ```

-## Notes
+### Common Errors

+While running the instantiation/migration commands you might get the following errors:
-You might encounter gateway timeout or account sequence mismatch in errors.
-In is good to double check with terra finder as sometimes
-transactions succeed despite being timed out.
+- Gateway timeout: This error means that the request timed out.
+It is good to double check with terra finder as sometimes transactions succeed despite being timed out.

-If that happens in the middle of an instantiation or migration.
-You can avoid re-uploading the code and use the resulting Code Id
+- Account sequence mismatch: Transactions from an account should have increasing sequence number.
+This error happens when a transaction from the same sender is not fully syncronized with the terra RPC and a old sequence number is used.
+This is likely to happen because the deploy script sends two transactions: one to submit the code, and one to do the instantiation/migration.

+You can rerun your command if you encounter any of the above errors.
+If an error occurs after the new code is uploaded, you can avoid re-uploading the code and use the uploaded code for instantiation/migration.
+You can use the printed code id in the logs
-by passing `--code-id <codeId>` instead of `--artifact` and it will only do the instantiation/migration part.
+by passing `--code-id <codeId>` instead of `--artifact`.
+If you do so, the script will skip uploading the code and instantiate/migrate the contract with the given code id.

-An example is:
+An example command using code id looks like so:

 ``` sh
 npm run deploy-pyth -- --network testnet --code-id 50123 --mnemonic "..." --migrate --contract "terra123..."